-Charcuterie boards have quickly become a social media phenomenon thanks to their delicious, luxurious ingredients and cultured aesthetic that inspires the bons vivants in us all.
+Charcuterie boards have quickly become a phenomenon thanks to their delicious, luxurious ingredients and cultured aesthetic that inspires the bons vivants in us.

-As a creative and passionate hostess, I find joy in feeding my friends and family for weekend get-togethers, weddings, baby showers, and birthday parties.
-I’m always the friend who gets nominated to host events and develop the menu, which can come with a lot of financial burden if I’m not strategic in my grocery shopping!
+As a creative and passionate hostess, I find joy in feeding my friends and family for get-togethers and other events.
+I'm always the friend who gets nominated to host, which can come with a significant financial burden if I'm not strategic!

-I’m here to put your mind at ease that you can be an outstanding hostess and make beautiful charcuterie boards without spending your last nickel to impress your guests!
+I'm here to put your mind at ease.
+You can be an outstanding hostess and make beautiful charcuterie boards without breaking the bank to impress your guests!

 Here’s how to make a charcuterie board on a budget: